The Problem

 Outcomes

-• Evidence-based reports delivered to WHO and government decision-makers
+- Automated dashboards delivered evidence directly to WHO and government decision-makers

 Trusted by the institutions building Africa's health future